Enhancing Patient Communication: The Importance of Double-Checking in Spanish

 These little check-ins don’t take much time.
 But they do so much:

-• Reduce mistakes
+Reduce mistakes

-• Build trust
+Build trust

-• Show respect
+Show respect

-• Protect your patients
+Protect your patients

-Many Spanish-speaking patients actually expect some back-and-forth to confirm important details.
-By practicing these scenarios (even as role-play with a colleague), you’ll build the muscle memory to do it effortlessly in real life.
+Scenario takeaways: Double-checking can seamlessly fit into conversations.
+You don’t have to interrogate; just repeat, summarize, and ask gentle confirming questions.
+The patients in these scenarios appreciated the clarity.
+Many Spanish-speaking patients expect back-and-forth confirmation for important details.
+By practicing these scenarios, even in role-play with colleagues, you’ll build the muscle memory to do it effortlessly in real life.

-Medical Spanish double check patient understanding - More related resources about this topic.
+Medical Spanish double-check patient understanding - More related resources about this topic.

 Let's Create Your Spanish Plan